-The Georgia Nursing Home Abuse Guide was created by The Gunnels Law Firm to help injured residents obtain maximum compensation.
+The Georgia Nursing Home Abuse Guide was created by Gunnels Injury Law to help injured residents obtain maximum compensation.
 Call our office today to schedule a free consultation.

 Putting a loved one into a nursing home is a tough decision to make with your family.
 Sometimes it is the best choice for everyone involved, but there are still a lot of negative emotions involved with this.
 If it is discovered that your loved one has experienced abuse of any kind while in the nursing home, you may feel betrayed and angry.
 We trust these facilities to take our family and when they breach their duty to care for them or act in a malicious way, we have a sense of anger and want these negligent parties to face punishment.
 What our Atlanta nursing home abuse attorney can do is fight for just and full compensation.
 You deserve to see this case be as successful as possible.